adammast/RSCBot/faCheckIn/README.md

 ## Usage

 - `<p>checkIn` (alias: `<p>ci`)
+  - Sets the invoker as being available for substitution
 - `<p>checkOut` (alias: `<p>co`)
+  - Sets the invoker as being unavailable for substitution
 - `<p>checkAvailability <tier_name> [match_day]` (alias: `<p>ca`)
+  - Checks availability for a tier on a particular match day.
+If `match_day` is not provided, it will default to the current match day.
 - `<p>clearAvailaibility [tier] [match_day]`
+  - Removes availaibility for a given tier/match day.
 - `<p>clearAllAvailability`
+  - Clears the full log of match availability.